codetalkio/serverless-federated-graphql/README.md

 - `lambda-with-server/`: Spins up a Apollo Router using the [apollo-router crate](), and proxies Lambda Events to the HTTP server locally.
 - `lambda-directly/`: Uses the [TestHarness](https://github.com/apollographql/router/blob/a6f129cdb75038eae6437e24876723194aeaf165/apollo-router/src/test_harness.rs#L38-L78) that Apollo Router uses to easily make GraphQL requests in its tests without needing a full Router.
 The Lambda takes the incoming event, runs it through the `TestHarness` and returns the result.
-- `lambda-directly-optimized`: Same approach as `lambda-directly`, but we only construct the [TestHarness](https://github.com/codetalkio/apollo-router-lambda/blob/a0899105794b50a7c9ab200131a8b45266328e96/lambda-directly-optimized/src/main.rs#L85-L91) once and then reuse it across all invocations.
+- `lambda-directly-optimized/`: Same approach as `lambda-directly`, but we only construct the [TestHarness](https://github.com/codetalkio/apollo-router-lambda/blob/a0899105794b50a7c9ab200131a8b45266328e96/lambda-directly-optimized/src/main.rs#L85-L91) once and then reuse it across all invocations.
 We also optimize loading configurations as well as initializing the Supergraph by doing it during [Lambda's Initialization phase](https://hichaelmart.medium.com/shave-99-93-off-your-lambda-bill-with-this-one-weird-trick-33c0acebb2ea), which runs at full resource.
 Additionally, we buid this for the ARM architecture and also optimize it for the AWS Graviton CPU.

 Check out the code and `Dockerfile` for each.
 There's really not a lot going on, and it is a minimal implementation compared to what you'd want in Production.
 My current recommendation would be either use the `bootstrap-directly-optimized-graviton-arm` binary produced from the `lambda-directly-optimized` approach in AWS Lambda, or to run Apollo Router in App Runner, which it does extremely well (I can max out the allowed 200 concurrent requests on a 0.25 CPU and 0.5GB Memory setting).